← Back to Blog

 Self-Improving AI — The Continual Learning Pipeline

-Traders Regiment uses Elastic Weight Consolidation (EWC) — a technique that allows the AI to learn new market patterns without catastrophically forgetting the patterns it already knows.
+Traders Regiment uses continual learning techniques that allow the AI to learn new market patterns without forgetting the patterns it already knows.
 This is critical in trading, where old regimes return and old patterns resurface.

 The continual learning pipeline: